bkleinen/bkleinen.github.io/classes/ws2021/info2/labs/lab-05.md

 - Which are interesting values for N?
 - Compare your analysis with the actual number of steps (i.e. the value of sum after the loop).

 Additional questions for part 2:
 - In terms of N, what is the worst-case running time of your program?
 - Let B equal the number of bits in the binary representation of N. What is relationship between B and N?
 - In terms of B, what is the worst-case running time of your program?
 - Present the results of your experiment
+{% endcomment %}